mitaligupta141/GDSC-Good-Health/README.md

 # GDSC-Good-Health

-It is based on GDSC solution challenge Sustainable Goal "Quality Education".The App shows the list of books to improve the search action for quality books so that students could be benifitted
+It is based on GDSC solution challenge Sustainable Goal "Good Health".The App keeps you healthy by so that peoples could be benifitted